Milkho/elephanteum/README.md

 ## How to test?

 For now, I tested project only in testrpc.
-To run test you must have [Truffle](https://github.com/trufflesuite/truffle) and [TestRPC](https://github.com/trufflesuite/ganache-cli)
+To run test you must have [Truffle](https://github.com/trufflesuite/truffle) and [TestRPC](https://www.npmjs.com/package/ethereumjs-testrpc) installed.
-Then run (in separate terminal/console window)
+Start TestRPC running (in separate window) command

      testrpc

 And after that launch tests running from the app dir command

      truffle test --network testrpc --reset --compile

-## Where are docs?

-I will write the docs for the code soon.
-Honestly.